 Two therapies often used in combination are prolotherapy and neural therapy.
-Prolotherapy primarily uses proliferant medications such as glucose as an injection to help with tendon and connective tissue restoration by enhancing the body’s natural inflammatory process to facilitate tissue repair.
-Neural therapy works in a similar mechanism but also is supportive of the autonomic nervous system function which supplies the nerve input to help with tissue healing.
+Prolotherapy uses medications such as glucose as an injection to help with tendon and connective tissue.
+As it does this, it restores the tissue by enhancing the body’s natural inflammatory process.
+Neural therapy works in a similar fashion.
+However, it supports the autonomic nervous system function which supplies the nerve input to help with tissue healing.

 New therapies that can be used solely or combined with other therapies include platelet-rich plasma injections (PRP).
 This FDA-approved injection technique uses a sample of the patient’s own blood plasma.
 In this process, a centrifuge purifies and isolates highly concentrated growth factors.
 These growth factors include: